-All students must complete a minimum of 72 graduate hours beyond the bachelor’s degree, exclusive of credits for the master’s thesis.
-These must include a minimum of 24 hours in doctoral research and dissertation and a minimum of 36 credit hours of other graduate coursework.
+All students must complete a minimum of 72 semester hours beyond the bachelor’s degree.
+These shall include a minimum of 24 hours in Doctoral Research and Dissertation.
+Specific requirements for required course work are:

-- Registration and participation in the BME graduate seminar (BME 595) every semester it is offered.
+- Registration and participation in the graduate seminar in the major program.

-- Successful completion of all required examinations, which include a qualifying exam and written and oral comprehensive exams.
+- Meet all departmental examination requirements, which include passing a written and oral comprehensive examination.